A Complete Guide to Travellers SIM Cards in Vanuatu

 Who Are the Phone Network Providers in Vanuatu?

-There are three main phone network providers in Vanuatu: Vodafone, Digicel and Wantok.
+There are two main phone network providers in Vanuatu: Vodafone and Digicel.

 Although international SIM cards and eSIMs exist for Vanuatu, these are significantly more expensive than the plans offered by the local phone networks.
 Therefore, we won't try to sell you any bogus SIM cards on this website.
 You're welcome.